Classification of Kingdom Animalia for Class 9

 2. Body Design: Coelenterates display a more sophisticated body structure compared to sponges.

-3. Two Cell Layers: Their body is organized into two distinct layers of cells.
+3. Two Cell Layers: Their body is organised into two distinct layers of cells.
 The outer layer.
 The inner layer lines the inner cavity surrounding the digestive system.

 4. Radial Symmetry: Coelenterates often exhibit radial symmetry, where their body parts are arranged around a central axis, resembling spokes on a wheel.
 This symmetry allows them to capture food and respond to their environment from all directions.